mahmadza/gradatim_ferociter/README.md

 2. Notes on AWS Training videos
 3. Test notebook on AWS Machine Learning Certification learning materials
 4. Test notebook and code on AWS Data Analytics Certification learning materials
+5. Many other example codes that I test as I build up knowledge in data science